Brief History of Corrugated Filters

 Design Method

-I have not found useful making accent on Zolotarev, Chebychev or other special function of similarity of frequency response, if designing regular corrugated filter.
+I have not found useful making accent on Zolotarev, Chebychev or other special function of similarity frequency response, when designing regular corrugated filter.
 This is because the conventional synthesis methods are to build a “good looking” pass-band and roll-off rather than harmonic frequencies where the functions do not model the reality.
-On the other hand the standard methods quite limit the designer to control other important technical features such as power handling, size, or manufacturability, which are not directly associated with formal prototypes but are very important.
+On the other hand the standard methods limit the designer to control other important technical features such as power handling, size, or manufacturability, which are not directly associated with formal prototypes but are very important.
 In this case the optimal practical filters might be quite different from any classical prototype.
-For example, the filter response showed on Figure 6 would be preferable for customer if it is cheap and matching the spec.
+For example, the filter response showed in Figure 6 would be preferable for customer if it is cheap and matching the spec.

 Figure 6: Non-esthetic filter example